matm/jQuery-File-Upload-Wiki/Options.md

 * Example: `'attachments[]'`

 ### singleFileUploads
-By default, each file of a selection is uploaded using an individual request for XHR type uploads.
+By default, each file of a selection is uploaded using an individual request for [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) type uploads.
 Set this option to false to upload file selections in one request each.

 **Note:** Uploading multiple files with one request requires the multipart option to be set to *true* (the default).